Behind Every Graduate

 An active high school teacher of a graduating senior at Drexel University may be nominated.
 Relatives of graduating seniors are not eligible to receive the award.

-Nominations must be submitted before April 15, 2016 and are made online and consists of two parts, 1) nomination information and 2) an essay.
+Applications open January 10, 2022.
+Nominations must be submitted by April 21, 2022 and are made online and consists of two parts, 1) nomination information and 2) an essay.
 The essay should be one to two pages and copied and pasted into the large field on the nomination form.

 Judging and Criteria